fadlurahmanfdev/kotlin_feature_platform/README.md

 }
 ```

-Stop discovery process if any
+Stop discovery bluetooth process if device is in discovering mode.

 ```kotlin
 val bluetooth = FeatureBluetooth(applicationContext)